 For almost two decades now, doctors in the U.S. have been prescribing mifepristone in combination with misoprostol to end pregnancies up to 10 weeks along, a procedure known as medication abortion.
 Patients first take mifepristone, which stops the pregnancy from progressing, and follow up with misoprostol, which effectively prompts a miscarriage.
 According to the Centers for Disease Control and Prevention, medication abortion made up about 25 percent of all U.S. abortions in 2015.
 In France and the United Kingdom, which don’t have the same restrictions on mifepristone as the U.S., the rate of medication abortion is as high as 90 percent.
 Though the drug can have serious side effects like excessive bleeding and infection, research shows these outcomes are rare: A 2015 study showed that the rate of hospitalization as a result of medication abortion was between 0.01 and 0.03 percent.

 If the FDA chose to reevaluate its mifepristone regulations, it wouldn’t be the first time.
 The administration revised its guidelines for the drug in 2016 after approving an application from the company that markets Mifeprex, brand-name mifepristone.
 Based on the company’s recommendations, the FDA made changes to the dosage, the way it's taken, and the recommended length of time people should wait before taking the second medication.
-Crucially, the FDA also removed the requirement that misoprostol be administered in person at a clinic or hospital, but left the restriction on the books for mifepristone.
+Crucially, the FDA also removed the requirement that misoprostol be administered at a clinic or hospital, but left the restriction on the books for mifepristone.

 The FDA made the change based on a large-scale review of the medication, which found that where patients took misoprostol—be it in a clinic or at another location—had little impact on its effectiveness.
 The agency didn’t address why research that had found the same to be true of mifepristone was insufficient for the FDA.